-We talk to Veronica Clark, the new president of the European Parkinson’s Disease Association (EPDA) – Europe’s only Parkinson’s umbrella organisation.
+We talk to Veronica Clark, the new president of Parkinson’s Europe – Europe’s only Parkinson’s umbrella organisation.

-Tell us about your connection to the Parkinson’s community.
+Tell us about your connection to Parkinson’s community.

 When I was in my late teens my mother came home from the doctor saying she had been diagnosed with Parkinson’s disease.
 At the time I hadn’t even heard of Parkinson’s, let alone knowing what it all meant.
 Mum’s Parkinson’s was subtle to start with and she didn’t need help with anything – but it was always there, underlying everything she did and ultimately everything our family did too.